nref/blog/content/tech-risk-is-business-risk.md

 - distribute food quickly to customers via truck, rail, or air before it spoils.

 The overall business metric "net profit" will be a complex result of its many business processes.

-\* Funded startups, nonprofits, and businesses with philanthropic goals may have more nuanced motives than just net profit.

 ## Identify Tech Risks